 While the first approach wins points for effectiveness and ease, it loses points for being binary.
 In this approach, tables are either black or white, significant or insignificant.
 There’s no allowance for shades of grey.
 Luckily, we can enter a technicolor world with an even more powerful approach.
 Introducing using heatmaps to summarize thousands of crosstabs!

 The heatmap below summarizes 3,050 crosstabs.
-Each colored box shows the degree of statistical significance, where the degree in this case is something called a z-Statistic.
-Below, I describe a bit more about what the z-Statistic is, but for now, all we need to know is that the darker the box is shaded, the more the underlying table is significant.
-What can we glean from this?
-For example:
+Each colored box shows the degree of statistical significance, where the degree is something called a z-Statistic.
+The darker the box is shaded, the more the underlying table is significant.
+Darker blue indicated higher z-scores, and the z-scores are capped at 5 (i.e., any value greater than 5 is changed to 5, as beyond 5 the differences are immaterial).

 - The first column shows how other questions in the study were related to agreeing with Allows to keep in touch.
 Reading down this column we can quickly see that agreement with this attitude can be predicted by Work status, Occupation, and Age.
 Reading across the rows we can see that there is no other attitude that is related to these three.

 - If we scroll down further you will see a white diagonal line of boxes.
-This is showing the crosstabs of each attitude with each other.
+This shows the crosstabs of each attitude with each other.
 Putting aside the white, note how there are a lot more dark cells here.
 This tells us that the attitudes are highly correlated with each other.
 Also, note however that there is a lot of variation.
 Some of the cells are much darker than others, telling us that we can likely group together similar attitudes (e.g., using PCA or cluster analysis).

 - Scrolling even further down, you will see that the blue gets very, very, pale for most, but not all, of the variables relating to behavior.
 We can see two things here.
 First, the attitudes and behavior in these examples are not closely related.
 Second, there are a small number of stronger relationships meriting more exploration (i.e., the very dark cells).